Tycro-Games/tycro-games.github.io/_posts/2026-06-06-A-quick-2D-SDF-Renderer-with-Tiled-Rendering.md

 }
 ```

 `InterlockedAdd` is used to make sure that there are no situations where the GPU somehow causes a race condition.
-Otherwise, it may happen that two different threads access lets say the value 5 and both increment it.
+Otherwise, it may happen that two different threads access let's say the value 5 and both increment it.
 The final result is going to be 6 and that is undesirable.

 With these two buffers, in the fragment shader the evaluation changes to this new for loop, I moved the previous switch statement to a new function that takes and modifies the color, the pixel coordinate and the index from the `ui_command` of the shape primitive.
 I made a heatmap visualisation that displays different colors depending on the count of shapes per tile as well: